marcelocorreia/gobuilder/README.md

 - Dependency management
 - Test run

-gb is an alternative build tool for the [Go programming language](https://golang.org/).
+An alternative build tool for the [Go programming language](https://golang.org/).

 [Read more about the rationale for gb](https://getgb.io/rationale).